Hesperocyon: Fossil record

 The oldest fossil evidence was recovered from Saskatchewan dating from 42.5 mya to 31.0 Ma.
 The youngest fossil was recovered from the Dog Jaw Butte site, Goshen County, Wyoming dating to the Arikareean age (NALMA) of the Oligocene and Miocene 42.5 mya—31.0 Ma.
 (AEO).

+Palaeobiology

+Palaeopathology

+A number of individuals of Hesperocyon sp. have been found with evidence of hereditary osteochondroma, which manifested in the individuals as mushroom-like overgrowths of bone in the medial aspect of the distal half of their radii.